A look at Judge Amy Coney Barrett’s notable opinions, votes

-Judge Amy Coney Barrett, President Donald Trump’s nominee for the Supreme Court, has written roughly 100 opinions in more than three years on the 7th U.S. Circuit Court of Appeals.
+Judge Amy Coney Barrett, President Donald Trump’s nominee for the Supreme Court, has been on the 7th U.S. Circuit Court of Appeals since 2017.

-Her opinions include cases on guns, sexual assault on campus, immigration and employment discrimination.
-She also has signed onto several opinions, including two dealing with abortion, that are sure to be questioned in this week’s confirmation hearing.
+Her short tenure as a judge has led to few noteworthy or controversial opinions.
+She has, however, signed onto several decisions that are sure to be questioned in a possible confirmation fight.

 ABORTION